LazyAGI/LazyLLM/docs/en/Best Practice/flow.md

 ### Definitions and API Documentation

-The definitions and basic usage of data flow are described in :ref:`api.flow`.
+The definitions and basic usage of data flow are described in [flow][lazyllm.flow.FlowBase].

 ### pipeline